 What is the ideal price range for a beginner flute?

 The price range for a beginner flute can vary widely, but a good quality student flute can cost anywhere from $200 to $1,000.
-It’s important to invest in a quality instrument that will last and sound good, but also one that fits within your budget.
+Investing in a quality instrument that will last, sound good, and fit within your budget is essential.

 What is the difference between a closed-hole flute and an open-hole flute?